-The topics in this section describe the configuration and development tasks to implement the following set of customization requirements for a team that is deploying Universal Access.
-The topics refer to the requirements as appropriate.
+The external security authentication example describes the configuration and development tasks to implement the following set of customization requirements, and refers to these requirements where appropriate.

-- 1. Users can access Universal Access and perform anonymous screening or intake. - 2.
+- 1. Users can access Universal Access and do anonymous screening or intake. - 2.
 Users who want to access their saved screening or intake information must first create an account on a system called CentralID. - 3.
 Users who log in to Universal Access can use their CentralID username and password to authenticate. - 4.
-Users perform all of their account management using an external system that is named CentralID, for example, resetting a password, creating a new account, changing account details. - 5.
+Users do all of their account management with an external system called Central ID.
+For example, resetting a password, creating a new account, or changing account details. - 5.
 CentralID stores all user records in a secure LDAP server. - 6.
-Because all account management is now performed in CentralID, the account creation screens and password reset screens are to be removed from Universal Access. - 7.
-Users should be able to log in as soon as they have registered with CentralID, and there should be no delay while waiting for an ID to propagate to Universal Access.
+Because all account management is now done in CentralID, the account creation screens and password reset screens are to be removed from Universal Access.

+7. Users can log in as soon as they register with CentralID, and experience no delay while an ID propagates to Universal Access.